swig/swig/Doc/Manual/src/Fortran.md

 integer(C_INT), public, bind(C, name="global_counter_c") :: global_counter_c
 ```

-### Global constants
+### Constants

-Global constant variables (whether declared in C++ headers with `const` or in
-a SWIG wrapper with `%constant`) of native types can be wrapped as Fortran
+A constant declaration can be wrapped as a Fortran *named constant*
+(a compile-time value defined by having the `parameter` attribute), as
-"parameters" (compile-time values), as externally bound constants, or as
-wrapper functions that return the value.
+an externally linked data object, or as a wrapper function that returns the

-The default behavior is for global `const` variables, *or* `%constant`s whose
+value as a native Fortran datatype.
+Constants can be declared with:
+- The SWIG `%constant` directive,
+- Simple `#define` macros, and
+- `constexpr` global variables.
+The last item is a SWIG-Fortran extension.

+All global `const` variables will be treated as regular global variables: they
+will be wrapped with getter functions.
+SWIG-declared `%constant`s whose
-data types cannot be [directly represented](#direct-c-binding), to be wrapped
+data types cannot be [directly represented](#direct-c-binding) will be wrapped
 with getter functions.
-Variables marked with the `%fortranconst` directive are
+Constants marked with the `%fortranconst` directive are
-wrapped as Fortran `parameter` module values.
+wrapped as Fortran module-level named constants.
 If declaring a C-linkage
 `%constant`, it is directly exposed to Fortran using `bind(C)`.
 Otherwise, a
 const global wrapper variable will be created in the C wrapper code and `bound`
 in the Fortran module.